pingidentity/pingdirectory-go-client/configurationapi/docs/AddIndicatorGaugeDataSourceRequest.md

 NewAddIndicatorGaugeDataSourceRequestWithDefaults instantiates a new AddIndicatorGaugeDataSourceRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetSourceName

-`func (o *AddIndicatorGaugeDataSourceRequest) GetSourceName() string`

-GetSourceName returns the SourceName field if non-nil, zero value otherwise.

-### GetSourceNameOk

-`func (o *AddIndicatorGaugeDataSourceRequest) GetSourceNameOk() (*string, bool)`

-GetSourceNameOk returns a tuple with the SourceName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSourceName

-`func (o *AddIndicatorGaugeDataSourceRequest) SetSourceName(v string)`

-SetSourceName sets SourceName field to given value.

 ### GetSchemas